r-spatial/RPyGeo/README.md

 arcpy$Slope_3d(in_raster = "dem.tif", out_raster = "slope.tif")

 ```
-Caution, some functions are located in a sub-module.
+Caution!
+Some functions are located in a sub-module.
 The same slope function e.g.
 comes with the "Spatial Analyst" extension.
 We can find this function by
 going into the sub-module `sa`.